Dagimassefa/Dagimassefa/README.md

 - 👋 Hi, I’m @Dagimassefa
 - 👀 I’m interested in freelance works
-- 🌱 I’m currently learning addis ababa university
+- 🌱 I’m currently learning in addis ababa university
 - 💞️ I’m looking to collaborate on projects that are based on java, c#, c++ or any frontend works
 - 📫 How to reach me kuku.assefa18@gmail.com